-Owning property and renting them out can be a very lucrative business if you do it right.
-With any type of business there will always be certain laws and regulations that you need to abide by to avoid having any hassles.
-We want to cover some of the rent laws in Denver that you need to be aware of if you are renting out your home/apartment in Denver Colorado.
-Take note that all the responsibility of abiding by these certain laws is not only on the landlords hands but also the tenant.
+Owning property and renting it out can be a very lucrative business if you do it right.
+With any type of business there will always be certain laws and regulations that you need to abide by to avoid having any hassles or setbacks.
+We want to cover some of the rental laws in Denver that you need to be aware of if you are renting out your home/apartment in Denver, Colorado.
+Take note that all the responsibility of abiding by these laws is not only on the landlord but also the tenant.
 So we will be covering some key laws that tenants need to follow as well.

-Just keep in mind when reading this article that the rent laws Denver that we discuss in this article are not the only laws, rather we will be covering what we think to be the most important laws to be aware of, whether you are a tenant or a landlord.
-We will be covering what laws apply to tenants and what laws apply to landlords.
+Just keep in mind when reading this article that the rent laws in Denver that we discuss in this article are not the only laws, rather we will be covering what we think to be the most important laws to be aware of, whether you are a tenant or a landlord.

-The state of Colorado has landlord and tenant laws in place that serve to protect the rights of both the landlord and the tenant.
-Before renting out your home you should be aware of these laws so that you have a good understanding of what is allowed and what is not allowed.
+The state of Colorado has landlord and tenant laws in place that serve to protect the rights of both parties.
+Before renting out your home you should be aware of these laws so that you have a good understanding of what is legal what’s illegal.

 The Landlord Tenant Law Protects Tenants

-If for some reason a tenant is not happy with the living conditions of the home that they are renting out then according to the landlord tenant law they have the right to file a formal complaint against the landlord in respect to their complaints.
-If the home is not being maintained by the landlord or there are health and safety concerns then a formal complaint can be filed.
+If for some reason a tenant is not happy with the living conditions of the home that they are renting out then according to the Landlord Tenant Law, they have the right to file a formal complaint against the landlord outlining what they aren’t happy with.
+For example, if the home is not being maintained by the landlord or there are health and safety concerns then a formal complaint can be filed.

 A landlord may become very upset at these complaints and retaliate against the tenant.
 This is where the Colorado law comes into play to protect the tenant against any retaliations from the landlord.
-When you rent out your property in Colorado then you must meet the rent laws of Denver.
+When you rent out your property in Colorado then you must follow the rent laws.
 One of these laws is the warranty of habitability.